Rosuvastatin: Patent protection and generic versions

-The main patent protecting rosuvastatin (RE37,314 — due to expire in 2016) was challenged as being an improper reissue of an earlier patent.
-This challenge was rejected in 2010, confirming protection until 2016.
+The main patent that protected rosuvastatin (RE37,314, which expired in 2016) was challenged as an improper reissue of an earlier patent.
+This challenge was rejected in 2010, and thus, patent protection continued until 2016.

 In April 2016, the FDA approved the first generic version of rosuvastatin (from Watson Pharmaceuticals Inc).
 In July 2016, Mylan gained approval for its generic rosuvastatin calcium.

 Debate and criticisms

 In October 2003, several months after its introduction in Europe, Richard Horton, the editor of the medical journal The Lancet, criticized the way Crestor had been introduced.
 "AstraZeneca's tactics in marketing its cholesterol-lowering drug, rosuvastatin, raise disturbing questions about how drugs enter clinical practice and what measures exist to protect patients from inadequately investigated medicines," according to his editorial.
 The Lancet's editorial position is that the data for Crestor's superiority rely too much on extrapolation from the lipid profile data (surrogate end-points) and too little on hard clinical end-points, which are available for other statins that had been on the market longer.
 The manufacturer responded by stating that few drugs had been tested so successfully on so many patients.
 In correspondence published in The Lancet, AstraZeneca's CEO Tom McKillop called the editorial "flawed and incorrect" and slammed the journal for making "such an outrageous critique of a serious, well-studied medicine."

 In 2004, the consumer interest organization Public Citizen filed a Citizen's Petition with the FDA, asking that Crestor be withdrawn from the US market.
 On 11 March 2005, the FDA issued a letter to Sidney M. Wolfe of Public Citizen both denying the petition and providing an extensive detailed analysis of findings that demonstrated no basis for concerns about rosuvastatin compared with the other statins approved for marketing in the United States.
 In 2015, Wolfe explained why he thought that "the drug should have been withdrawn and why it should not be used", due to the incidence of rhabdomyolysis, renal problems, and significant increase in glycated hemoglobin (HbA1C) and fasting insulin levels, and decreased insulin sensitivity in diabetic patients.
-Rosuvastatin indeed lowered cholesterol more than other statins, but Wolfe asked "what about actually improving health, preventing heart attacks and strokes?"
+Rosuvastatin indeed lowered cholesterol more than other statins, but Wolfe asked, "what about actually improving health, preventing heart attacks and strokes?"